ACT – Autism Community Training

 Provides effective programs and services throughout the years starting at pre-school.
 Services include recommended interventions, social skills development, tutoring and advocacy.

 Provides information and support services for people with developmental disabilities and their families.
 The Child and Youth with Special Need Social Worker can be reached at the New Westminster Children’s Centre at 604.521.8078 (extension 329).

-MINISTRY OF CHILDREN AND FAMILY DEVELOPMENT: MENTAL HEALTH
+MINISTRY OF CHILDREN AND FAMILY DEVELOPMENT: CHILD & YOUTH MENTAL HEALTH

 Provides community mental health services for children under 19 years of age.
 They offer a multi-disciplinary approach to community service with the objective being to help families with children who are experiencing mental health difficulties.
 Services may be direct and indirect through contracts, consultation to individuals, families, agencies and the general public.

 MINISTRY OF SOCIAL DEVELOPMENT AND SOCIAL INNOVATION: EMPLOYMENT & INCOME ASSISTANCE